- Design Templates

 As reported by The Drum, in 2015 Facebook influenced 52 percent of online and offline purchases-up from 36 percent in 2014.

-You can build brand loyalty.
-Not only can you use social media to build your brand, you can use it to demonstrate your personality, interact with customers and show them that you care, which, in turn, breeds loyalty.
-Social media marketing can also boost your reputation and build relationships.
+Not only can you use social media to build your brand, you can use it to demonstrate your personality, interact with customers, and show them that you care; which, in turn, fosters long-term loyalty.
+Social media marketing helps boost your reputation and build relationships with your customers.

 Social media marketing places high demands on your talent.
 It can be difficult to constantly come up with innovative exciting content that interests a variety of readers and, without relevance, your efforts will be wasted.

-You lose some control of your marketing efforts.
-Anything you publish is up for grabs, and others can easily criticize you.
-Publish backlash is the last thing you want your social media marketing to spawn, and without the ability to control comments or even what your own team is publishing you open yourself up for potential negatives.
+Unlike other marketing channels, you have little control over how your brand is conveyed on social media.
+Sure, you control the content you create; but you don't control comments and anything you publish is up for grabs.
+Others can easily criticize you.
+Public backlash is the last thing you want your social media marketing to spawn, and without the ability to control comments, reviews, or even what your own team is publishing you can open yourself up for potential negatives.

 As you can see, social media marketing can bring many benefits and increased profits to any company with an online presence, but it comes with caveats.
 If you're considering launching a social media marketing campaign, make sure you understand all the pros and cons and have a robust plan in place.
-With proper planning you'll increase your chances for social media success, broaden your company's horizons and be ready to tackle and unfortunate eventualities.
+With proper planning, you'll increase your chances for social media success, broaden your company's horizons and be ready to quickly address any unfortunate eventualities.